apache/spark/docs/configuration.md

   <td>(none)</td>
   <td>
     Extra classpath entries to append to the classpath of executors.
-This exists primarily for backwards-compatiblity with older versions of Spark.
+This exists primarily for backwards-compatibility with older versions of Spark.
 Users typically should not need to set this option.
   </td>
 </tr>